cap-ntu/baconian-project/README.md

 4. no unit test
 5. configuration is too complicated
 6. log files are too heavy
-7. Not to use global cfg to control the code behaviour
+7. Not use global cfg to control the code behaviour
 ```

 ### Principle